 1. Watch the Sunrise at Horseshoe Bend

-The parking lot for Horseshoe Bend is conveniently located off US Highway 89 and charges a $10 entry fee.
-If the lot is full, you may be directed to an off-site parking area, where a shuttle service is available to take you to the trailhead.
-The hike to the overlook is a 1.5-mile (2.4 km) round trip, and while it is considered relatively easy, there are a few steep sections and areas with deep sand.
+The parking lot for Horseshoe Bend is located off US Highway 89 and charges $10 per vehicle.
+If the lot is full, you may be directed to an off-site parking area, where a shuttle is available to take you to the trailhead.
+The hike to the overlook is a 1.5 mi (2.4 km) round trip, and while it is considered relatively easy, there are some steep sections and areas of deep sand.
 A shaded shelter is available near the halfway point, offering a place to rest and take in the scenery.

 When planning your visit, it’s important to consider the weather.
-Mid-day visits can offer the warm, rich hues of the sandstone, but are only recommended during the milder months due to the intense heat in summer.
-Always bring plenty of water, wear sunscreen, and avoid visiting during the hottest part of the day in the summer months.
+Mid-day visits can offer the warm, rich hues of the sandstone, but are only recommended during the milder months due to the intense summer heat.
+Always bring plenty of water, wear sunscreen, and avoid visiting during the hottest part of the day.

-The weather in this area can change rapidly, so be prepared for sudden rain or even hailstorms.
+The weather in this area can change rapidly, so be prepared for sudden storms.
 During my visit in mid-May, I was fortunate to capture a few stunning shots just before a sudden downpour of rain and hail.

 2. Photograph Antelope Canyon

-Antelope Canyon is another world-renowned attraction located just east of Page.
-This mesmerizing slot canyon is famous for its wave-like walls, narrow passageways, and ethereal light beams that filter through the openings above, creating a magical atmosphere.
+Antelope Canyon is another world-famous attraction located just east of Page.
+This mesmerizing slot canyon is famous for its wave-like walls, narrow passageways, and ethereal light beams that filter through its openings.
 As one of the most photographed natural wonders in the world, visiting Antelope Canyon is undoubtedly one of the top things to do in Page, AZ.
-The canyon, which has been sculpted over millions of years by water erosion, is divided into two sections: Upper and Lower Antelope Canyon.
+The canyon, which has been sculpted over millions of years by erosion, is divided into two sections: Upper and Lower Antelope Canyon.

 Both sections of Antelope Canyon are situated on Navajo land, and visitors must join a guided tour operated by a licensed Navajo guide.
 These tours are incredibly popular, and it is advisable to book well in advance, especially during peak seasons.
-For those seeking a more tranquil experience, Canyon X, a lesser-known but equally stunning slot canyon, offers a quieter alternative with fewer crowds.
+For those seeking a more peaceful experience, tours of Canyon X (a lesser-known but equally stunning slot canyon) offer an alternative with fewer crowds.

 Lower Antelope Canyon

-The tours, which run frequently throughout the day, offer ample opportunities to capture the canyon’s beauty.
+Tours of Lower Antelope, run frequently throughout the day and offer opportunities to capture the canyon’s beauty.
 Morning tours are ideal for those looking to avoid the crowds, while late morning to early afternoon provides the best lighting conditions for photography.
 I highly recommend booking a tour with Ken’s Tours, which offers both general and deluxe options.
-The deluxe tour, with a smaller group size, provides a more intimate experience, allowing for a slower pace and more opportunities for photography.
+The deluxe tour, with a smaller group size, allows for a slower pace and more photo opportunities.

 Upper Antelope Canyon